pfirsich/naw/doc.md

 This does not actually hold the data, but just declares a component type/component class.

 **Constructor Arguments**:
 - *initFunction*: The function that creates the component.
-It's arguments are forwarded from naw.Entity:addComponent and the return value should be the actual component data.
+It's arguments are forwarded from `naw.Entity:addComponent` and the return value should be the actual component data.
+The environment of this function will contain the function `ensureComponent`, that wraps `ecs.Entity:ensureComponent` for the entity that the component is currently being added to.
+This is useful for auto-resovling potentially missing dependencies.
 - *...*: A list of components that are dependencies of this component.

 **Member variables**:
-- *initFunction*: The init function passed to the constructor
+- *initFunction*: The init function passed to the constructor.
 - *id*: A unique (over the lifetime of the program) component id (number).
 The component can be retrieved by id, by indexing the Component class: `naw.Component[compId]`.

 **Usage**: